Rombauer wins Preakness Stakes

 Midnight Bourbon, the 3-1 favorite, finished second, while Medina Spirit, the 3-1 odds favorite, came in third.
 Rombauer had 11-1 odds to finish first.

 "To win is amazing.
-To win the Preakness is even better," Pratt said after the race.
+To win the Preakness is even better," Prat said after the race.

 The 146th running of the Preakness is the second leg in the Triple Crown of horse racing, a return to normal after the Covid-19 pandemic upended last year's schedule.
 A limited crowd of 10,000 were allowed to attend with masks required unless eating or drinking.